jblanked/FlipStore/README.md

 # FlipStore
 Download Flipper Zero apps directly to your Flipper Zero using WiFi.
-You no longer need another device to install apps.
-FlipStore uses the FlipperHTTP flash for the WiFi Devboard, first introduced in the WebCrawler app: https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/FlipperHTTP

 ## Features
 - App Catalog